ampproject/amphtml/spec/amp-html-format.md

 The following restrictions apply to selectors in author style sheets:

 ##### Class and tag names
-Class names, in author stylesheets, may not start with the string `-amp-`.
+Class names, IDs, tag names and attributes, in author stylesheets, may not start with the string `-amp-` and `i-amp-`.
 These are reserved for internal use by the AMP runtime.
-It follows, that the user's stylesheet may not reference CSS selectors for `-amp-` classes and `i-amp` tags.
-These classes and elements are not meant to be customized by authors.
+It follows, that the user's stylesheet may not reference CSS selectors for `-amp-` classes, `i-amp-` IDs and `i-amp-` tags and attributes.
+These classes, IDs and tag/attribute names are not meant to be customized by authors.
 Authors, however, can override styles of `amp-` classes and tags for any CSS properties not explicitly forbidden by these components' spec.

-To prevent usage of attribute selectors to circumvent class name limitations it is generally not allowed for CSS selectors to contain tokens and strings starting with `-amp-` and `i-amp`.
+To prevent usage of attribute selectors to circumvent class name limitations it is generally not allowed for CSS selectors to contain tokens and strings starting with `-amp-` and `i-amp-`.

 #### Important
 Usage of the `!important` qualifier is not allowed.
 This is a necessary requirement to enable AMP to enforce its element sizing invariants.